aspose-note/Aspose.Note-Reference-Tutorials/note/english/java/licensing-java/_index.md

 - **Cost predictability:** You only spend on what you actually use.
 - **Scalability:** Add more credits on‑demand without reinstalling or redeploying.
 - **Visibility:** Real‑time credit counters let you set alerts before you run out.
 - **Compliance:** Keeps your application within the limits of the purchased license.
+- **Get remaining credits instantly:** The `License.getMeteredCredits()` call returns the exact balance, enabling proactive budgeting.

 ## Prerequisites
 - Java 8 or higher installed.